petsc/petsc/doc/faq/index.rst

 need to use this option if you are using 64 bit pointers unless the two conditions above hold.

-What If I Get An Internal Compiler Error?
+What if I get an internal compiler error?
 -----------------------------------------

 You can rebuild the offending file individually with a lower optimization level. **Then